friskenstein/laskupohja/README.md

 ## TODO

 - Add international reference number format & barcode v5
-- Add international invoice form
+- [x] Add international invoice form
+- move barcode code fro root into the component where it is used
+- VAT breakdown